endurodave/C_AsyncCallback/README.md

 <p>I&#39;ll first present how to use the code, and then get into the implementation details.</p>

 <p>A publisher uses the <code>CB_DECLARE </code>macro to expose a callback interface to potential subscribers, typically within a header file.
 The first argument is the callback name.
 The second argument is the callback function argument type.
-In the example below, the <code>int*</code> is the callback function argument.</p>
+In the example below, <code>int*</code> is the callback function argument.</p>

 <pre lang="c++">
 CB_DECLARE(TestCb, int*)</pre>